Skip to Content

 Well, we all know there’s work too.

 Cleaning up after pups who are, of course, not potty-trained yet.
-Feeding the pups, socialization, etc.
+Feeding the pups, socializing them, etc.

 But there’s actually far more to dog breeding than just the mechanical tasks.